schibsted/spid-tech-docs/resources/articles/paylinks.md

 by the `productId` field.
 Paylink items also contain a type, indicating the kind of item and how it is processed, tracked and visualized to the end-user.

-There is no need to have a pre-defined product in SPiD to use pay links.
+There is no need to have a pre-defined product in SPiD to use paylinks.
 This is the reason why we allow the paylink creator to specify payment options available during the purchase.